Home Plot Diversity Curves Tree of Life About Admin Login

 Fossil Image

-Fig. 164, 1a-d. *M. subinterstrialis seretensis (KozŁowsKI), Bogdanovka Beds, Bogdanovka, Podolia, Ukraine, $a-c$, neotype, ventral, dorsal, lateral views of conjoined valves, CNIGR 33/11475, x1.5$, $d$, ventral interior, CNIGR 32/11475, x1.5$ (Bassett, new).-FIG. 164, Ie. M. s. subinterstrialis, Mitkov Beds, Borshchov Stage, Lochkovian, Lanovtsy, Podolia, Ukraine, dorsal interior, CNIGR 30/11475, X1.5 (Bassett, new).-Fig. 164, 1f-h.
-M. invasor (Johnson), Acrospirifer kobehana Zone, Emsian, Sulphur Spring Range, Great Basin, Nevada, $f, g$, holotype, ventral exterior, interior, USNM 156938, x1.5, h$, dorsal interior, USNM 156941, X1.5 (Johnson, new).
+Fig. 164, 1a-d. *M. subinterstrialis seretensis (KozŁowsKI), Bogdanovka Beds, Bogdanovka, Podolia, Ukraine, a-c, neotype, ventral, dorsal, lateral views of conjoined valves, CNIGR 33/11475, x1.5, d, ventral interior, CNIGR 32/11475, x1.5 (Bassett, new).-Fig. 164, Ie. M. s. subinterstrialis, Mitkov Beds, Borshchov Stage, Lochkovian, Lanovtsy, Podolia, Ukraine, dorsal interior, CNIGR 30/11475, X1.5 (Bassett, new).-Fig. 164, 1f-h.
+M. invasor (Johnson), Acrospirifer kobehana Zone, Emsian, Sulphur Spring Range, Great Basin, Nevada, f, g, holotype, ventral exterior, interior, USNM 156938, x1.5, h, dorsal interior, USNM 156941, X1.5 (Johnson, new).

 Synonyms